stanmaz/BBOalert/README.md

 - Keyboard and button shortcuts and abbreviations
 - Full Disclosure BSS file support
 - add custom features using Javascript
-- share your data using Github storage
+- share your data using Google Drive, Dropbox or Github storage

 If you you decide to use BBOalert, join the users community on Facebook